MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 >[!NOTE]
 > See the Microsoft Teams [article on managing external access](https://docs.microsoft.com/microsoftteams/manage-external-access#plan-for-external-access) for more information.

+Figure 1.2 shows that Tenant ABC is federated with Tenant Contoso1, and Tenant ABC is also federated with Tenant Contoso2.
+Now, experts in Tenant ABC can search and collaborate with technicians in Contoso1.
+Experts in Tenant ABC can also search and collaborate with technicians in Contoso2.

 **Figure 1.2**
 ![Diagram showing how the different tenants relate to one another.](media/Federation.png)